maruos/maruos/docs/user/installation.md

 0. Run the installer script by referring to the instructions below for your OS.

 0. Wait a few minutes for the installer to complete.
 The installer will print out each step it goes through to install Maru OS on your device.
-It will also guide you through fixing common issues such as [[enabling USB Debugging|USB-Debugging]], so just follow along.
+It will also guide you through fixing common issues such as [enabling USB Debugging](/user/usb-debugging.html), so just follow along.
 If the installation was successful, your phone will reboot and you should see a new boot splash screen with the Maru logo to indicate your first boot into Maru OS!

 0. Optional: [Restore Google Apps (Play Store)](https://groups.google.com/d/msg/maru-os/S8PUEqqK10M/NMI9LFUyAQAJ)